 In general, federal student loan borrowers can choose from four different IDR plans.
 Parent PLUS Loan borrowers, however, are only eligible for the ICR plan through a standard Direct Loan Consolidation.
 The exception is if parent borrowers pursued the double consolidation loophole that’s mentioned above to access other IDR plan options.

 Loan forgiveness through an IDR plan is available to Parent PLUS borrowers but is underutilized because it requires the same Direct Consolidation Loan workarounds to access qualified repayment plans.

 Either way, you have to apply for a Direct Consolidation Loan first.
 Once your loans are consolidated with a Direct Consolidation Loan, you’ll then be eligible to take advantage of IDR forgiveness under ICR or the other plans.

 Forgiveness at the end of your term

-Through this repayment strategy, you’ll pay 20% of your income over a 25-year repayment term.
+Through this student loan repayment strategy, you’ll pay 20% of your discretionary income over a 25-year repayment term.
 Having a small percentage go to your loans over a longer term means you’ll have lower payments, but you’ll accrue a lot more interest.
 There’s some relief in sight, though.
 If you still have a remaining balance at the end of the repayment term, it’s possible to have your loans wiped away with student loan forgiveness.

 If your financial situation isn’t so great, you might get a pass because of something called the “insolvency rule”.
 The IRS typically considers anyone with more debt than assets “insolvent” and doesn’t tax forgiven debt as income in this case.